top of page

 But as pizza lovers we should rather ask if there is actually any negative consequence for our dough, if anything bad will happen to it.

-I still remember one of the first pieces of advice I was given when I was walking my first steps on the path of the pizza mastery:
+I still remember one of the first pieces of advice I was given when I was moving my first steps on the narrow path of pizza craft:

 "Fabio, no matter what, you will never put salt and yeast in direct contact.
 NEVER." [insert long echo here]